elasticdog/elasticdog-com/quartz/content/Resume.md

 - Wrote Ansible configuration management playbooks for multiple product teams to manage their development, staging, and production environments along with their supporting infrastructure

-- Created the open source project "transcrypt" to transparently encrypt files within a Git repository
+- Created the open source project [transcrypt](https://github.com/elasticdog/transcrypt) to transparently encrypt files within a Git repository

 - Researched, tested, and documented new hardware and software technologies in order to formulate reliable technological recommendations and enable continual innovation